Introducing mediation in your workplace

 - the issue involves a very sensitive situation

-If you use an external mediator that comes to your workplace, you need to be sure that the mediator will:
+If you use an external mediator who comes to your workplace, you need to be sure that the mediator will:

 - not take sides

-- work with both sides of the dispute to find a solution that's workable for everyone
+- work to find a solution that's workable for everyone

 There are many mediation providers you can choose from, including Acas.
 Once you have decided which provider you’re going to use, you should discuss: